-- 3.1 The College organizes centralized Basic (Part I) and Advanced (Part II) training courses, which should be attended by trainees. - 3.2 The training department should provide relevant teaching in nuclear medicine technology, data analysis and clinical nuclear medicine to complement the centralized courses. - 3.3 Hands on practical training for professional skill should be provided at each training department. - 3.4 The overall minimum trainer-trainee ratio of the training department should be 1:3. - 3.5 It is recommended that a nominated tutor should provide personal guidance and continuous assessment for a trainee. - 3.6 Training logbooks are provided to trainees to record training activities received by them. - 3.7 Tutorial system should be in place and is preferably year round instead of solely preparatory for examinations. - 3.8 Clinical Meetings - (a) Attendance of clinical meeting is an important aspect of training in clinical management of clinical problems: Attendance of at least 1 clinical meeting per month. - (b) Case presentation by trainee provides good training. - (c) Trainees are encouraged to attend clinical meeting and the training department may take note of this point in the scheduling of the meeting. - (d) Clinical meeting attendance and case presentation should be recorded in the logbooks. - (e) Clinical meeting should take place in an environment that encourages the interchange of knowledge and experience among the participating disciplines.
+- 3.1 The College organises centralized Fellowship Basic and Advanced Training Courses, which should be attended by trainees. - 3.2 The training department should provide relevant teaching in Nuclear Medicine technology, data analysis and clinical Nuclear Medicine to complement the centralised courses. - 3.3 Hands on practical training for professional skill should be provided at each training department. - 3.4 The overall minimum trainer-trainee ratio of the training department should be 1:3. - 3.5 It is recommended that a nominated tutor should provide personal guidance and continuous assessment for a trainee. - 3.6 Training logbooks are provided to trainees to record training activities received by them. - 3.7 Tutorial system should be in place and is preferably year round instead of solely preparatory for examinations. - 3.8 Clinical Meetings - (a) Attendance of clinical meeting is an important aspect of training in clinical management of clinical problems: Attendance of at least 1 clinical meeting per month. - (b) Case presentation by trainee provides good training.

-- 3.9 Regular interaction between trainee and immediate supervisor is essential to prompt timely modification of individual training program.
-This should be documented at regular intervals in the trainee's logbook, and significant events should be brought to the attention of the College. - 3.10 There must be regular written evaluation of the trainees, to verify that appropriate training has been undertaken during the specified period under the supervision of trainers, and to evaluate the knowledge gained and the level achieved. - 3.11 The following are some of the measures of the quality of a training program: - (a) Performance of a department's trainees in the College examinations - (b) Research projects - (c) Publication in professional literature - (d) Lectures and presentation at local, regional or international professional conventions. - (e) Contribution to College, regional or international professional activities - (f) Output of nuclear medicine physicians subsequently becoming consultants or senior nuclear medicine physicians in the territory. - 3.12 Rotation of trainees among training departments to broaden the clinical exposure of the trainees is advisable.
+- (c) Trainees are encouraged to attend clinical meeting and the training department may take note of this point in the scheduling of the meeting. - (d) Clinical meeting attendance and case presentation should be recorded in the logbooks. - (e) Clinical meeting should take place in an environment that encourages the interchange of knowledge and experience among the participating disciplines. - 3.9 Regular interaction between trainee and immediate supervisor is essential to prompt timely modification of individual training programme.
+This should be documented at regular intervals in the trainee's logbook, and significant events should be brought to the attention of the College. - 3.10 There must be regular written evaluation of the trainees, to verify that appropriate training has been undertaken during the specified period under the supervision of trainers, and to evaluate the knowledge gained and the level achieved. - 3.11 The following are some of the measures of the quality of a training programme: - (a) Performance of a department's trainees in the College examinations - (b) Research and audit projects - (c) Publication in professional literature - (d) Lectures and presentation at local, regional or international professional conventions. - (e) Contribution to College, regional or international professional activities - (f) Output of Nuclear Medicine physicians subsequently becoming consultants or senior Nuclear Medicine physicians in the territory. - 3.12 Part of the training can be conducted in satellite facilities of the accredited training centre.
+The requirements are delineated in Section 5 of the Working Principles for Accreditation of Training Centres and Conduction of Training Programmes. - 3.13 Rotation of trainees among training departments to broaden the clinical exposure of the trainees is advisable. - 3.14 Trainees may apply for recognition of external training activities as part of accredited training.
+The requirements are delineated in the Working Principles for Accreditation of Training Centres and Conduction of Training Programmes.
+A list of pre-approved external training activities would be provided by College to Training Centres on regular basis.
+It can also be obtained from College upon written request.

-4. Training Facilities
+4. Essential Elements of Training Facilities